rhys-vdw/bookshelf-api-proposal/main.md

 ###### `withRelated(relations)`

 Sets an option on the Mapper to always fetch the given relations when fetching records.
-The records returned extended as if `.load` had been called.
+Returns records extended as if `.load` had been called on them.

 ```js
 Project.withRelated(['members.boss', 'owner.boss']).fetch(8).then(project =>